Transportation in Calgary: Light rail

 The light rail transit (LRT) system, known as the CTrain, consists of 58.5 km of track connecting 45 stations and was the second of such systems built in North America.
 Until very recently, Calgary and Edmonton were the only two North American cities with populations under two million to operate rapid mass transit systems.
 As of August 2024, there are two lines in operation, with a third line under construction.
-All the lines pass though downtown near their midpoints.
+All the lines pass through downtown near their midpoints.
 The routes are as follows: